 “Whatever your situation, there’s no shame in admitting that you’re not really cut out for retirement.
 If you’re lucky, you’ll have more options to consider than you did before retirement.
-You may be able to work on a contract basis, opt for part-time or work from home at least part of the time.
+You may be able to work on a contract basis, opt for part-time, or work from home at least part of the time.
 You may decide to work in an entirely different field. ” BalanceCareers.com

 - Developed Skill Set – Your seasonal suitcase comes packed with life skills.
-These transferable skills such as dealing with difficult customers, supervising a team (or family!), or project management add depth and breadth to the workplace.
+These transferable skills such as dealing with difficult customers, supervising a team (or family!), or project management adds depth and breadth to the workplace.

-- Dates of Availability – For seasonal operations, dates of availability are crucial components to hiring decisions.
-Many traditional summer employees (e.g. college students) have a limited window of time they can work in the summer, and employers can have long seasons (ie, May to October) that require staff.
+- Dates of Availability – For seasonal operations, dates of availability are crucial components of hiring decisions.
+Many traditional summer employees (e.g. college students) have a limited window of time they can work in the summer, and employers can have long seasons (i.e., May to October) that require staff.
 Providing wide-open availability dates when filling out an application increases your chance of being selected as an ideal candidate.

-- Job Flexibility – Those working their way up the career ladder may expect to be learning, growing, adding bullet points to their resume.
-As retirees, you have different goals at this point in your career.
+- Job Flexibility – Those working their way up the career ladder may expect to be learning, growing, and adding bullet points to their resume.
+As retirees, you have different goals at this point in your life.
 Being happy to meet new faces and explore your Great Place during your time off might be the top things on your bucket list, so you can be more flexible to take a seasonal job that doesn’t align with any career goals.
 For example, if you spent your career as a loan officer, you might be thrilled at the change of pace that comes from a summer job in a campground, greeting and registering guests.
-Think in broad terms, and when you speak with the employer, stay open to the new possibilities!
+Think in broad terms, and when you speak with the employer, stay open to new possibilities!

 - Love of Location – As a retiree, seasonal job recruiters know that you’re deliberately choosing a location based on a strong desire to experience a place.
 You may have waited many years to have the chance to work in Yosemite or Denali.
 Your connection to the place is a motivation in and of itself; that passion and excitement shared with co-workers and visitors will be contagious.